Developer Guide

 Fix the

-is used, then it currently will properly display a filtered list with “David” in it.
+findcommand to be reflective of the current list: Currently, thefindcommand properly filters the user list when the command is typed, but does not respond todeletecommands properly.
+For example, if a person “David” is searched for in the list, andfind Davidis used, then it currently will properly display a filtered list with “David” in it.
 Suppose David has index 1.- If

-is used, the filtered list will incorrectly still list David as still being in the list of contacts. - If
+delete 1is used, the filtered list will incorrectly still list David as still being in the list of contacts. - If

-is used, the filtered list will incorrectly completely reset to show the entire full list, with or without David. - In either case, any command to modify the list should properly interact with the previous
+edit 1 [some edits]is used, the filtered list will incorrectly completely reset to show the entire full list, with or without David. - In either case, any command to modify the list should properly interact with the previous

-command, so it should remove David as part of the contact list ifdelete
+findcommand, so it should remove David as part of the contact list ifdeleteis used, or continue showing the filtered list ifeditis used, and so forth.

 - If